ASproson/ASproson/README.md

 My name is Atlas and my passion is creating great products using technology.
 I love solving problems, whether they be technical or business related - I'm your developer! 🚀

 I have worked for the British government and several other companies as an engineer for over 7 years, so I've been able to do a little bit of everything!
-Historically my primary focus has been data engineering, but I have since made the switch to become a software developer.

-My primary tech stack is: JavaScript, Node.js, React, Jest, Express, and SQL
+My primary tech stack is: JavaScript, Node.js, Python, React, Jest, Express, and SQL

-My secondary tech stack is: Python, Seaborn, and PowerBI

 You can find me on [LinkedIn](https://www.linkedin.com/in/asproson/)